Relative double commutants in coronas of separable C*-algebras: Main results

-where the commutant on the right is relative to $\her(p)$, and the commutant on the left is relative to the whole corona. \end{lem} \begin{proof} Since $p$ is in $\Sinf(A)'$, $p\Sinf(A)'p$ is a subalgebra of $\Sinf(A)'$ and thus commutes with $\Sinf(A)$.
-But $p\Sinf(A)'p$ trivially commutes with $p$, and therefore commutes also with $p\Sinf(A)p$.
+where the commutant on the right is relative to $\her(p)$, and the commutant on the left is relative to the whole corona. \end{lemma} \begin{proof} Since $p$ is in $\Sinf(A)'$, $p\Sinf(A)'p$ is a subalgebra of $\Sinf(A)'$ and thus commutes with $\Sinf(A)$.
+Now $p\Sinf(A)'p$ trivially commutes with $p$, and therefore commutes also with $p\Sinf(A)p$.
 Thus,

 For the reverse inclusion, let $y$ be an element of $(p \Sinf(A) p)'$ relative to the corona block with unit~$p$.
 Since $y$ is contained in $\her(p)$ it commutes with $(1-p)\delta(A)$.
 Therefore $y$ is in $\Sinf(A)'$ and $y$ is in $\her(p)$.
 This means that $y$ is in $p \Sinf(A)' p$ as claimed, and this establishes identity~\eqref{eq:commutant} above. \end{proof}